-This policy will be reviewed annually by David Morris and Dan Elwell.
+This policy will be reviewed annually by David Morris and Daniel Elwell, executive IT managers.
 At every review, it will be approved by the full governing board.

 17. Links With Other Policies

 This policy links to the following policies and procedures: